YaserMJ/Coding-Academy-by-Orange/README.md

 **Description :**
-This repository holds the solutions submitted in partial fulfillment of the participation requirements of the Coding Academy .
+This repository holds the solutions and assessments submitted in partial fulfillment of the participation requirements of the Coding Academy by Orange™.

 **Subjects :**